Open-Attestation/documentation-website/website/docs/lib-section/remote-files/decentralized-renderer-react-components.md

 };
 ```

-## How to use
+## Usage

-The library provide 2 mains components
+The library provide two mains components, including `FrameConnector` and `FramedDocumentRenderer`.

 ### FrameConnector

 This component will create a frame and establish a connection with the provided decentralized renderer.
-Properties are:
+Its properties include:

 - `source`: url to the decentralized renderer that will handle the document to display
 - `dispatch`: function listening for actions triggered by the decentralized renderer